lllyasviel/sd-forge-layerdiffuse/README.md

 In most cases, bg-to-fg does not need additional layer prompts.
 But you can add it if you wish

-**Very important: Because this will generate 2 images together (the foreground and blended image), your batchsize MUST be devided by 2.
+**Very important: Because this will generate 2 images together (the foreground and blended image), your batchsize MUST be divided by 2.
 For example, you can use batch size 2 or 4 or 6 or 8 ...
-If you do not use batchsize number devided by 2, you will only get noise.**
+If you do not use batchsize number divided by 2, you will only get noise.**

 ![image](https://github.com/layerdiffusion/sd-forge-layerdiffuse/assets/161511761/3fc7af63-6f87-40fb-b1d7-6a021668da41)